defaults/apollo/content/_posts/2024-01-15-welcome-to-my-blog.md

 ---
 layout: post
-title: "Welcome to My Blog"
+title: "Welcome to My Essays"
 date: 2024-01-15
 type: post
 description: "An introduction to this personal website and what you can expect to find here."